We've finally brought support for searching with multiple Railcards to TrainSplit.

 You can now search for journeys using multiple Railcards in a single booking, while still getting the benefit of split tickets.

 No need to split the journey manually.
 No need to guess which tickets apply to who.
+It just handles it.

 Why this matters